Sajalagn123/homework1-code-refactor-for-Sajal/README.md

 I had already accidentally updated the images with the alts earlier on.
 I updated the webpage to Horiseon and then added the header tag as well as the nav tag in the header, replacing the div tag.

-I updated the section with the main content by replacing the div tag with the aritcle tag as the parent tag.
-Then I labeled the child tags as section instead of div.
+I updated the section with the main content by replacing the div tag with the aritcle element as the parent tag.
+Then I labeled the child div tags with the section element.

+I updated the section with the icons on the side of the article where the benefits are listed by replacing the div tags with the aside element as the parent tag.
+Then I replaced the child tags with the section element.

 ## Installation
 To install my project, I created a repository for it on Github.
 After that I cloned the repository onto my desktop.
 I then copied the folders from my class repository and pasted them into my folder.
 From there, I opened the assignments into a serperate folder.